shahrryyar/Statisitic/README.md

 Colab https://colab.research.google.com/drive/1OpA7yPytBv6KqSffvac18d1cECAHo85f#scrollTo=V-Mnp38pXcSb

-our statistics course and our github repository to show whats done and how the codes work and our dataset

--Year of wanted population
+This project was developed as part of our Statistics course using both code and data hosted on GitHub and Google Colab.
+It explores population trends across the world, visualizes growth, and demonstrates data cleaning and analysis techniques.

+Fields Included:

+Year

--Growth Rate
+Growth Rate (%)

--Country/Territory
--Capital
--Continent
+Country/Territory

+Capital

+Continent

--World Population Percentage
+World Population (%)

--Density per km^2
+Density per km²

--Rank
--CCA3
+Global Rank

+CCA3 (Country Code Alpha-3)

+Notebook & Code
+Notebook File: World-population-code.ipynb

+Includes data cleaning, visualization, and analysis.

+Uses Python libraries like Pandas, Matplotlib, and Seaborn.

 -content: World-Population.csv
 -Analysis: World-population-code.ipynb

-Project Goals:
+Project Goals
--clean dataset and code
+Clean and structure the dataset effectively.

--showing population rate and growth
+Visualize population growth and density trends.

+Answer key questions like:

+Which countries have the highest growth rate?

--showeing how many people per km^2
+How many people live per km² in each country?

+How has global population changed year-over-year?

 Team: